 Our mission for the festival is fourfold:

-- To support small food business, food processors, and farmers, particularly those that incorporate native and sustainable foods into their businesses.
+- To support small food businesses, food processors, and farmers, particularly those that incorporate native and sustainable foods into their businesses.

 - To center prickly pears' history as an Indigenous food in the US Southwest and Mexico and raise Native voices and traditional use of prickly pear and other endemic plants and foods.